28. Tax credit for seniors' activities (Line 462)

 - In the case of a program that lasts at least five consecutive days, more than 50% of its daily activities must include a significant amount of physical activity or artistic, cultural or recreational activities.

-- In the case of a weekly program that lasts at least eight consecutive weeks, as a rule, all or almost all the activities must include a significant amount of physical activity or artistic, cultural or recreational activities.
+- In the case of a weekly program that lasts at least eight consecutive weeks, all or almost all the activities must include a significant amount of physical activity or artistic, cultural or recreational activities.

 - The fees must have been paid by you or by the person who was your spouse at the time the fees were paid.